-Income and rent calculation simplification: SHA's annual certification streamlining under COVID protocols demonstrated that "light touch" annual reviews are effective, cost efficient and make the process easier for many residents/participants and staff.
+Income and rent calculation simplification: SHA's annual certification streamlining efforts in recent years have demonstrated that "light touch" annual reviews are effective, cost efficient and make the process easier for many residents/participants and staff.
 SHA will be building on our update to Strategy 10.A.01: Local income verification hierarchy from the 2021 MTW Plan to normalize this approach.